Downsizing Diffusion Models for Cardinality Estimation: The Score Estimator

 has already completed the bulk of score matching pretty decently.
-Therefore, our approach of implementing two separate models not only improves precision, but can also speed up computation by calculating the score function with a heavy network only where it is really needed. \\ Finally, we would like to point out that the extra storage space cost incurred by training two separate models is quite minimal: In all our test scenarios, the extra network used by the data prediction model, $s_{\theta_2,tail}$, only takes up slightly more than a third of $s_{\theta_1,head}$'s storage space.
+Therefore, our approach of implementing two separate models not only improves precision but can also speed up computation by calculating the score function with a heavy network only where it is really needed.
+Finally, the extra storage space cost incurred by training two separate models is quite minimal: On all benchmark datasets, the extra network used by the data prediction model, $s_{\theta_2,tail}$, only takes up roughly a third of $s_{\theta_1,head}$'s storage space.